crazyrotty/crazyrotty/README.md

 - 👋 Hi, I’m @crazyrotty
 - 👀 I’m interested in computers and the outdoors.
-I spent the majority of my career as a RN and now I am a Full Stack Developer.
+I have spent the majority of my career as an RN and  I am now a Full Stack Developer.
 - 🌱 I have completed Kenzie Academy and I am now looking for employment as a developer.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me is by my email @ kennethscribner@yahoo.com